GU-CLASP/GU-CLASP.github.io/content/pages/news/Seminar by Christian Hardmeier/index.md

 ---
-presented_by: "Christian Hardmeier from University of Copenhagen"
+presented_by: "Christian Hardmeier from IT University of Copenhagen"
 title: ""
 type: seminar
 date: 2023-01-20